WHAT IS A HOLISTIC HEALTH MODEL?

 Each person that engages with Corazon participates in an assessment and collaborates in the development of an individualized treatment plan.
 Corazon practitioners work as a team on your behalf to help you develop the skills and knowledge to be successful in improving your overall health.
 Most of the remedies are used in conjunction with one another and may include but are not limited to; food as medicine, herbs, teas, art, movement, massage, EMDR (Eye Movement Desensitization Reprocessing), structural muscular (musculoskeletal) work, mindfulness, and Yoga.
 Referrals may also be made to our community partners for chiropractic work, medical interventions and other commentary and alternative medicines (CAM).

-Melanie A. Peebles graduated from the University of South Carolina in 2007 with a degree as an education specialist focusing on marriage and family therapy and is currently a Licensed Addictions Counselor in the state of South Carolina.
+Melanie A. Peebles graduated from the University of South Carolina in 2007 with a degree as an education specialist focusing on marriage and family therapy and is currently a Licensed Professional Counselor Associate and a Licensed Addiction Counselor in the state of South Carolina.
 Melanie has specialized in working with trauma survivors for over a decade and is trained in trauma informed care, Trauma Recovery and Empowerment Model (TREM), and Eye Movement Desensitization and Reprocessing (EMDR).
 Melanie has worked with trauma survivors individually, in their family units, and in group therapy.
 Melanie honors every client’s journey with safety and empathy.
 Melanie’s 16 years of clinical experience makes her well equipped to support your path forward.

 The Holistic health approach is not new to Melanie.
 Even before understanding this approach Melanie understood the value in her own life.
 Understanding how her body is connected to her feelings and practicing yoga have been a journey of hers since the age of 13 when she read about yoga in a magazine and began to practice.
 Now as an adult Melanie has a personal understanding of how our bodies tell us how to care for